What can Ronaldo expect from Saudi Pro League soccer? - WHIZ News

 “I know the league is very competitive.
 People don’t know that, but I know because I saw many games,” he said.

-He joins a team that is aiming to become Saudi champions for the 10th time, having last won the title in 2019.
+He joins a team that is aiming to become Saudi champion for the 10th time, having last won the title in 2019.

+Al Nassr leads the current standings and had a home game scheduled on Thursday, but it was postponed due to heavy rain impacting the stadium electricity.
+Ronaldo was not due to play as he’s fulfilling a two-match suspension from the English Football Association.

+He was sanctioned in November for knocking a mobile phone out of the hand of a spectator after a game against Everton last April, and he had already left United by the time of the ruling.

 More than 1.25 million spectators attended matches in the 2021-22 season, according to official statistics, with a television audience of more than 215 million during that campaign.

-And Ronaldo is not the only international player to make his way to Saudi Arabia, with Brazilian former Bayern Munich midfielder Luiz Gustavo already at Al Nassr, as well as ex-Arsenal and Napoli goalkeeper David Ospina.
+And Ronaldo is not the only international player to make his way to Saudi Arabia.
+Brazilian former Bayern Munich midfielder Luiz Gustavo is at Al Nassr, as well as ex-Arsenal and Napoli goalkeeper David Ospina.

 Former Manchester United striker Odion Ighalo plays for Al Hilal.